-Most years, there is a chance to dance to old-time music by David Strickler and friends.
+Some years there is a chance to dance to old-time music by David Strickler and friends.
 No partner or experience necessary.
 Contra dance is aerobic and social.
-Dancer-friendly instruction and calling by Susan English http://www.balance-and-swing.com.

-Every evening, everyone interested gets together with others who love to sing, and all sing their favorite hymns.
+Some afternoons or evenings those who are interested get together and sing their favorite hymns.
 It’s a lot of fun, even if some people are a little hoarse at the pub or the next morning at breakfast.